kibaekkim/SIPLIB.jl/README.md

 Once we have a source code for creating the model objects, it is easy to modify the model and convert to SMPS/MPS-type files.

-# Converting StructuredModel to SMPS Example
+# Converting JuMP.Model to SMPS Example

 Please see ./instances/Julia/example.jl